p4pentest/SuperEnum/README.md

 ./superenum

-[provide full path of the file]
+[provide full path of the file with list of IP addresses]

-[This script is still in progress.
-This will work till port 79.
-However you can run the script and check the output.]